-- The opportunity cost of lost sales.
-(Sales that you could have generated elsewhere.)
+- The opportunity cost of lost sales (sales that you could have generated elsewhere)

 And things go from dire to truly, shockingly, awful.

-Wouldn’t it have been faster and less expensive to have just trialled a Google AdWords campaign?
+Wouldn’t it have been faster and less expensive to have just trialed a Google AdWords campaign?
 You’d have results in a few days – and could then scale up or down.
 AdWords isn’t cheap.
 But it’s cost-effective.

 Social Media QED?